bgall/qualtrics_countdown_example/README.md

 ```

-Although there is a lot going on in this script, the most important place for you to look is at the bottom where you'll find the following:
+Although there is a lot going on in this script, the most important place for you to look is at the bottom.
+This effectively determines what will happen when time runs out on the countdown and is where you'll find the following:

 - `var timerSeconds = 5`.
 This indicates that the timer should countdown from 5 secons until 0 seconds.
 You can change the number of seconds to your designed number here.
 The script will convert your number of seconds to a more reasonable countdown in terms of minutes and seconds.